martinschilliger/Radar-Visualisation/README.md

 ## 🚀 TLDR;

 1. Make sure git and Docker is installed.
 We will use [GDAL Docker images](https://github.com/OSGeo/gdal/tree/master/docker).
-1. Pull this repo `git pull https://github.com/martinschilliger/Radar-Visualisation` and move into it `cd Radar-Visualisation`
+1. Pull this repo `git clone https://github.com/martinschilliger/Radar-Visualisation.git` and move into it `cd Radar-Visualisation`
 1. Pull the GDAL container: `docker pull ghcr.io/osgeo/gdal:alpine-normal-latest`
 1. Supply a NetCDF file like the [MeteoSwiss example file](examples/CPC2335513304_00060.001.h5) (I have found it here https://github.com/MeteoSwiss/publication-opendata?tab=readme-ov-file#2623-combiprecip-data).
 Naming is up to you.
 1. Edit the script to your needs and make it executable: `chmod +x render.sh`